mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 ## Download the NixOS microSD image

-First, you'll need to flash the NixOS disk image onto a microSD card.

 As of this writing, the latest NixOS image that works on the Raspberry Pi 4 is NixOS 21.11, which is almost two years old.
 Later releases don't work on the Raspberry Pi, and I'll explain why [later in this post](#the-future-of-nixos-on-the-raspberry-pi).
 For now, I'm going to run NixOS on the Pi the only way I know how.

 Download the NixOS microSD image from the link below: